 4:25 PM, Sunday

-If you’re asking yourself if Shelby had a nap between 12:01 and 4:25, the answer is yes he did.
-These pictures are from a barbecue down the road at a neighbors house.
+If you’re asking yourself what happened between between 12:01 and 4:25, the answer is I had a nap.
+After that, we went down the road to a neighbors house for a barbecue.
 Great time and great food Idaho style!

 7:30 PM, Monday

+This is a follow up to the first Salt Lake post located here.
 The last two days in Salt Lake City were great for shooting photos.
-The light was nice and had great weather to boot.
+The light was excellent and had great weather to boot.
 I had two fun friends that modeled as well as another friend that skated so we could get some shots.
 All around, Salt Lake City was a fun time and will be heading back as soon as I can.
 Here are my top picks from the last two days in Salt Lake.

 Here are a snapshots from a friends camera of Death Cab from the concert.
 I also included a couple strobist photos from the same night.